tuo/tuo.github.io/midlife crisis as programmer and AI.md

 But I will do my part of trying to keep my window open, to set up my antenna high on the roof,  to pick up any signals that  nature is sending to me.
 Along with that, I collect unfilter informations from expericences in my life and send it back.
 Nature is doing his part of orgnatizing and comes up with sth new - originality.
 I dont' borther about my originality, or try to preconcevied or by any effect to try to control it, because any form that would destroy it.
 I will do my part, and origianlity will take care of itself , thereby me.
 It is like a tacit agreement.

-The abliity to connect different parts, sth seemingly unrelated on the surface. it is the nature who has greatest and most primordial source of creativity .
+The abliity to connect different parts, sth seemingly unrelated on the surface. it is the nature who has greatest and most primordial source of creativity.

-图片Life and idfefent aspect of life

 I could get in touch with in in the lens of  expericence of those diverse aspect of the life.
 The gems are scattered  in the most mundane of our daily life.